utheshini/todo-app/README.md

 ## 🧪 How It Works

-- Tasks are stored in a centralized state using `useReducer`.
+- Tasks are managed globally using `useReducer` inside `TaskContext`.
-- The state is shared across components using `TaskContext`.
+- Filters (status, category, priority) and search are controlled via state.
+- The app applies chained filtering and sorting logic to display relevant tasks dynamically.
-- On every state update, tasks are stored in `localStorage`.
+- User preferences (theme and tasks) are persisted using `localStorage`.
-- Tasks are retrieved from `localStorage` on app load.
+- All UI changes and data updates happen in real time.

 ---